prantlf/jetnoranger/README.md

-# Demonstrate Unrecognised jet.Ranger Interface
+# Demonstrate Unrecognised jet.Ranger Interface (NOW FIXED)

 This repo demonstrates a problem with the recognition of rangeable interface in the jet template engine.
 The template execution context includes a rangeable map, which values can be also rangeable maps.
 When using `github.com/CloudyKit/jet` the template execution works well.
 When using `github.com/CloudyKit/jet/v6`, only the first-level map is recognised as rangeable.
 The second-level is not.

+**UPDATE**: The problem was fixed by @sauerbraten in [#221](https://github.com/CloudyKit/jet/pull/221).
+Thank you very much!
+The latest commits in this repo upgraded the dependency on `github.com/CloudyKit/jet/v6@master` and verified that both `success` and `failure` binaries would produce the same correct output.
+Thanks again for the very quick fix!

 ## Testing